day8/re-frame/README.md

 data.
 Interceptors (data) are preferred over middleware (higher order functions).
 Etc.

-On a related arc, re-frame applications are reactive and that further elevates the importance of data because, in a reactive architecture, it is the arrival of data which [coordinates the calling of functions](https://www.youtube.com/watch?v=ZgqFlowyfTA&t=80) (and not the other way around).
+And, on a related arc, re-frame applications are reactive and that further elevates the importance of data because, in a reactive architecture, it is the arrival of data which [coordinates the calling of functions](https://www.youtube.com/watch?v=ZgqFlowyfTA&t=80) (and not the other way around).